 West Virginia became the newest MSIGA member in 2023.
 West Virginia’s (pop.
 1.7 million) addition wasn’t hugely impactful for MSIGA, but it was critical to making online poker viable in West Virginia.

 In late 2024, Pennsylvania officials revealed plans to join MSIGA.
+Pennsylvania’s first interstate poker tables launched in April 2025.
 The addition of Pennsylvania (pop.
-12.8 million) will mark another significant milestone in the evolution of online poker in the USA.
+12.8 million with an estimated 150,000 active online poker players) marked another significant milestone in the evolution of online poker in the USA.

 Will Additional States Join MSIGA?